Orhan Pamuk: Style

 Pamuk's books are characterized by a confusion or loss of identity brought on in part by the conflict between Western and Eastern values.
 They are often disturbing or unsettling, and include complex plots and characters.
 His works are also redolent with discussion of and fascination with the creative arts, such as literature and painting.
 Pamuk's work often touches on the deep-rooted tensions between East and West and tradition and modernism/secularism.

 Pamuk speaks about "the angel of inspiration" when he discusses his creativity:

 "I am just listening to an inner music, the mystery of which I don't completely know.
 And I don't want to know."

 "I am most surprised by those moments when I have felt as if the sentences, dreams, and pages that have made me so ecstatically happy have not come from my own imagination – that another power has found them and generously presented them to me."

-A group of writers assert that some parts of Pamuk's works are heavily influenced by works of other writers, and some chapters are almost totally quoted from other books.
+A group of writers assert that some parts of Pamuk's works are heavily influenced by the works of other writers, and some chapters are almost totally quoted from other books.
 Pamuk himself said that his works have been inspired by the writings of rebel poet Kazi Nazrul Islam.
-One of the writers, nationalist popular-historian Murat Bardakçı, accused him of counterfeiting and plagiarism in the Hurriyet, a Turkish newspaper.
+One of the writers, nationalist popular historian Murat Bardakçı, accused him of counterfeiting and plagiarism in the Hurriyet, a Turkish newspaper.
 Another accusation is that Pamuk's novel The White Castle contains exact paragraphs from Fuad Carim's Kanuni Devrinde İstanbul ("Istanbul in the Time of the Kanuni") novel.
 After a question raised at the 2009 Boston Book Festival as to whether he wanted to respond to these accusations, Pamuk responded, "No I do not.
 Next question?".
 However, many attributed such accusations to their ignorance about postmodern literature, and the literary technique of intertextuality which Pamuk almost always uses in his novels in full disclosure.